-We are delighted to announce that the next edition of Good Pitch Europe will be hosted in collaboration with CPH:DOX.
-The event takes place in at the Black Diamont on Copenhagen’s beautiful waterfront on the 24th of March 2017.
+Last year, we were delighted to host Good Pitch Europe.
+The event took place at the Black Diamond on Copenhagen’s beautiful waterfront on the 24th of March 2017.

 The Good Pitch programme is made by BRITDOC.
-The event brings together documentary filmmakers with foundations, NGOs, campaigners, philanthropists, policymakers, brands and media around leading social and environmental issues to forge coalitions and campaigns that can lead to positive change.
-For further information on what the programme provides, take a look here.
+The event brought together documentary filmmakers with foundations, NGOs, campaigners, philanthropists, policymakers, brands and media around leading social and environmental issues to forge coalitions and campaigns that can lead to positive change.
+For further information on what the programme provides, take a look here

-This edition marks the climax of a three year programme of investment and commitment to the filmmaker and changemaker community across the Nordic region.
-At CPH:DOX we are happy to host Good Pitch Europe 2017, but moreover we are looking forward to build a sustainable network of funds and organizations in the Nordic region with a committed belief in the potential of art to create personal, social and political change.
+This edition marked the climax of a three year programme of investment and commitment to the filmmaker and changemaker community across the Nordic region.
+At CPH:DOX we were happy to host Good Pitch Europe 2017, but moreover we are actively building a sustainable network of funds and organizations in the Nordic region with a committed belief in the potential of art to create personal, social and political change.

-After undergoing a tough round of applications the following six films will be presented at Good Pitch Europe 2017:
+After undergoing a tough round of applications the following six films were presented at Good Pitch Europe 2017: